mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > ## '/api/charges/res-rooms/:id'
 > * Takes in a res_room_id parameter in the url.
 > * Returns all charges associated with a res_room in an array of charges objects.
+> * It will return status 200 and an empty array if no charges were found for that res_room id.
-> * It will return status 400 (and a json with a message property) if either the id param is not an integer or if no charge are found for that res_room id.
+> * It will return status 400 (and a json with a message property) if the res_room id param is not an integer.
 ```
 // sample response from this route
 [